Twelve Tribes communities: Child labor and homeschooling

-In June 2018, another New York State investigation into the Common Sense Farm was launched, yielding allegations of child labor, after an Inside Edition article revealed children working in the group's soap factory.
-Twelve Tribes owned business Greener Formulas had contracted with brands including Acure and Savannah Bee to manufacture its private label bodycare products and was using the facilities of Common Sense Farm (also owned by the group) for production.
-Both Acure and Savannah Bee have since terminated their contracts with Greener Formulas.
+In June 2018, another New York State investigation into the Common Sense Farm was launched, yielding allegations of child labor, after an Inside Edition hidden camera investigation revealed children working in the group's soap factory.
+The Twelve Tribes-owned business Greener Formulas had been contracted with brands including Acure and Savannah Bee to manufacture its private label body care products and was using the facilities of Common Sense Farm (also owned by the group) for production.
+Both Acure and Savannah Bee terminated their contracts with Greener Formulas following the airing of the Inside Edition story.

 In Germany and France, the controversies centered on the issues of homeschooling, health, child abuse, and religious freedom.
-The group has several times been in conflict with authorities in Germany and France over homeschooling their children, with a particularly long and protracted dispute between the community in Klosterzimmern, in the municipality of Deiningen, Bavaria, and Bavarian education authorities.
+The group has several times been in conflict with authorities in Germany and France over child abuse and homeschooling, with a particularly long and protracted dispute between the community in Klosterzimmern, in the municipality of Deiningen, Bavaria, and Bavarian education authorities.
 Homeschooling is illegal in Germany, with rare exceptions.
 When fines and arrests failed to have an effect on the community, authorities granted the group the right to operate a private school on the commune's premises in 2011, under state supervision.
 The agreement entailed that the school would not teach sex education and evolution.
 Authorities revoked the school's right to operate in 2013, after it refused to answer to allegations of physical abuse and a lack of certified teaching staff.

-Slavery and racism
+Views on slavery

-According to a 2018 report by the Southern Poverty Law Center, the Twelve Tribes teaches its followers that the Bible holds that Blacks were to be servants of whites, and that "slavery was 'a marvelous opportunity' for Black people" who would have been without hope otherwise.
-Nevertheless there are Black members of the Twelve Tribes, which teaches that "slavery is over for those who believe".
+According to a 2018 report by the Southern Poverty Law Center, the Twelve Tribes teaches its followers the curse of Ham as a racial curse that made Ham a servant of his brother, Shem.
+This teaching is used to justify slavery.
+Their teaching states that slavery was "a marvelous opportunity that blacks could be brought over here to be slaves so that they could be found worthy of the nations".
+Nevertheless, there are Black members of the Twelve Tribes, which teaches that "slavery is over for those who believe".
 The SPLC concludes that since Twelve Tribes views only themselves as true believers, this does not apply to any black person outside the group.

+Departure from Germany

+On September 5, 2013, German police raided two communities belonging to the Twelve Tribes and removed 40 children to protect them from continued abuse.
+The raid was prompted by undercover reporting by Wolfram Kuhnigk, who secretly recorded how the sect beat their children.
+The group admits that they use a "reed-like rod" for discipline but denies abusing their children.
+In 2018, the European Court of Human Rights upheld the German move to take away the children from the sect:

+Some children were returned to their parents and some were not.
+The Twelve Tribes left Germany for the Czech Republic in 2017.